shaoster/uncovered/README.md

 _Uncovered!_ is an original 2-to-6 player cooperative game of imperfect information, heavily inspired by [Hanabi](https://en.wikipedia.org/wiki/Hanabi_(card_game)) and the [Rubik's Cube](https://en.wikipedia.org/wiki/Rubik%27s_Cube).

 _Uncovered!_ is meant to evoke the experience of a group of friends solving a Rubik's cube together by taking turns...
-Only each player may see only a part of the cube and make only a single move at a time.
+Except each player may see only a part of the cube and make only a single move at a time.

 This repository is a [boardgame.io](https://boardgame.io/) implementation of this game that, in addition to the rules described below, implements an automatic scoring mechanism based on the game's initial state.